There’s never been a greater opportunity to own a gym… at home, in your basement, garage or whatever free room you designate as the workout oasis.

 I’m conscious of the fact we all have unique financial situations.
 Not everyone has an extra $3,000 sitting in the bank to throw at fitness equipment, so I recommend building up the inventory slowly if you’re unsure.

-Longevity-wise, investing in iron-based fitness equipment like dumbells, barbells, and kettlebells should last you a lifetime.
+Longevity-wise, investing in “iron” like dumbells, barbells, and kettlebells should last you a lifetime.
+Even bulletproof cardio equipment is being built by a select few manufacturers, which should last a lifetime.

 The effectiveness of kettlebell training is undeniable, supported by lab data and thousands of personal case studies (self-testing is an amazing tool to leverage).